-With over 1800 facilities, the Israeli food processing sector is an important player in the domestic economy.
-In 2018, Israeli food processors' annual revenue stood at \$17.8 billion while the beverage and tobacco industry's annual revenue was \$2.34 billion.
-The sector currently represents over 17 percent of Israel's total manufacturing industry's revenue and employs over 66,000 workers.
-With limited land and resources, as well as a growing population, the ingredients demanded by the Israeli food processing sector represent an excellent opportunity for U.S. exporters of food ingredients.
-In 2019, Israel imported \$2.57 billion in raw food products for the food processing industry.
+With over 1,800 facilities, the Israeli food processing sector is an important player in the domestic economy.
+In 2020, Israeli food processors' annual revenue stood at \$19.26 billion while the beverage and tobacco industry's annual revenue was \$2.42 billion.
+The sector currently represents over 19.1 percent of the total manufacturing industry's revenue and employs over 61,000 workers.
+With limited land and resources and a growing population, demand for ingredients by the Israeli food processing sector represent an excellent opportunity for U.S. exporters of food ingredients.
+In 2021, Israel imported \$3.54 billion in raw food products for the food processing industry.
+For the first time since the start of the COVID-19 crisis, Israel's GDP level crossed the pre-crisis trend.
+According to Israel's Central Bank, real GDP grew by 8.1 percent in 2021, beyond the forecast growth, and per capita GDP grew by 6.3 percent.